C0nw0nk/PlexCleaner-H265/README.md

 # Usage

 Run `H265_LargestFileFirst.cmd` and enjoy It will start with the largest video files in your library want to claim back that disk space as fast as we can after all :)

+# How to change settings

+Edit `plexcleaner.json` this line specificly https://github.com/C0nw0nk/PlexCleaner-H265/blob/main/win-x64/PlexCleaner.json#L141

+For example you will see by default i use NVIDIA GPU for 265 encoding you can change it to AMD VAAPI CPU what ever you prefer.